Work in Canada

 - Level of Education (Inside or Outside of Canada)

 - Job Offer

 Having Canadian education and valid work experience will improve your chances of receiving an Invitation to Apply for permanent residency in Canada.

 Talk to Us For All Your Visa Needs

 So, which option do you like best?
 We can help you stay in Canada after your IEC working holiday.
 CanadianVisa.Org is a certified visa and immigration agency situated in Vancouver, Canada.
 Are you in the area?
 Stop by and say hi or leave your details in the contact sheet and one of our friendly consultants will give you a call.

 We are a team of professional Regulated Canadian Immigration Consultants who are certified by the Government of Canada to help you with your visa and immigration needs.
 We take care of the entire visa application process on your behalf - from the eligibility assessment, paperwork filing and finally submitting an optimized application.
-But the best of all, we give you expert guidance along every step of the way.
+But best of all, we give you expert guidance every step of the way.
 Tell us about your goals, let’s make it happen.